-Burnette Shutt & McDaniel proud to sponsor exhibit at Columbia Museum of Art
+Burnette Shutt & McDaniel sponsors exhibit at Columbia Museum of Art

 Often the fight for freedom takes place in a courtroom.
 At other times, art inspires us to work for a better world.
 Sometimes, we come to realize that the battle is about finding something within ourselves.